NewStrangeWorlds/FastChem/docs_src/sections/cpp_class.rst

 ``std::vector<unsigned int> nb_chemistry_iterations``
   Contains the total number of chemistry iterations that were required to solve the system for each temperature-pressure point.
 The dimension of the vector is equal to that of the input temperature and pressure vectors.

+``std::vector<unsigned int> nb_cond_iterations``
+  Contains the total number of condensate calculation iterations that were required for each temperature-pressure point.
+The dimension of the vector is equal to that of the input temperature and pressure vectors.

 ``std::vector<unsigned int> nb_iterations``
   Contains the total number of coupled condensation-gas phase chemistry calculation iterations that were required to solve the system for each temperature-pressure point.
 The dimension of the vector is equal to that of the input temperature and pressure vectors.

-``std::vector<unsigned int> nb_chemistry_iterations``
-  Contains the total number of chemistry iterations that were required to solve the system for each temperature-pressure point.
-The dimension of the vector is equal to that of the input temperature and pressure vectors.

 ``std::vector<unsigned int> fastchem_flag``
-  Contains flags that give information on potential issues of the chemistry calculation for each temperature-pressure point.
-The set of potential values is stated :ref:`here<sec:fastchem_constants>`.
+  Contains flags that provide information on potential issues with the chemistry calculation for each temperature-pressure point.
+The set of possible values is described :ref:`here<sec:fastchem_constants>`.
 A string message for each corresponding flag can also be obtained from the constant ``fastchem::FASTCHEM_MSG`` vector of strings, via ``fastchem::FASTCHEM_MSG[flag]``.
 The dimension of the vector is equal to that of the input temperature and pressure vectors.

 The vectors of the output structure don’t need to be pre-allocated.
 This will be done internally within ``FastChem`` when running the chemistry